 The MSCI World index and the MSCI ACWI index are two popular global stock indices, which many index portfolios track.
 Although there are some important differences, the long-term performance has been nearly identical.

 A quick note investors cannot invest directly in an index.
 These unmanaged indexes do not reflect management fees and transaction costs that are associated with an investable vehicle, such as the iShares MSCI ACWI ETF (symbol: ACWI) or the iShares MSCI World ETF (symbol: URTH).
 A reminder that these are simply examples as this site does NOT provide investment recommendations.

-When comparing the MSCI World Index vs the MSCI All-Country World Index the other day, I was surprised by how closely they’ve tracked each other over the past 30+ years.
-Since their inception in 1988, cumulative returns differ by just 5% while the annualized difference is .02%!
+When comparing the MSCI World Index vs the MSCI All-Country World Index (ACWI), I was surprised by how closely they’ve tracked each other over the past 35 years (through June 30, 2022) since ACWI’s inception in 1987.
+The annualized difference is just .11%!

 The MSCI World Index only includes stocks of developed markets (think the US, Western Europe, Japan, Canada, Australia, etc), while MSCI ACWI includes stocks in both developed and emerging markets (think China, India, Brazil, etc).
 Since emerging markets have bounced around between 10-15% of global market cap in the past decade or two (and were much smaller prior to that), the risk and returns of the MSCI World and MSCI ACWI indices have been nearly identical.

 - MSCI World is 100% developed markets, while MSCI is 88% developed markets and 12% emerging markets.

 - Even thought both indices are broad-based in terms of market capitalizations, both are market cap weighted and heavily tilted towards large-cap stocks.